Inviting reflection, healing, and systemic change through language, story, and truth-telling.

 Blending neuroscience, story, and heart, this talk explores how meaningful service calms the nervous system, reduces stress, restores purpose, and strengthens our sense of connection.

-Ideal for nonprofits, service networks, faith-based initiatives, and community-minded professionals seeking reconnection in the face of burnout or disillusionment
+Ideal for nonprofits, service networks, faith-based initiatives, and community-minded professionals seeking reconnection in the face of burnout or disillusionment.

 Nourish to Flourish: